Why Registering a Used Boat Is Different

 The Title Transfer Process

-Title transfer is the legal process of changing boat ownership from the seller to the buyer.
-This is a critical step that must be completed before or at the same time as registration.
+Title transfer is the legal process of changing boat ownership from the seller to you.
+In the 41 states that require boat titles, this step is mandatory and must be completed before or simultaneously with registration.
+The process involves three core steps.

 Step 1: Complete the Title Assignment

-The seller must sign the back of the title in the "seller" or "assignment" section.
+The seller signs the back of the title in the "seller" or "assignment" section, including their printed name, signature, and date.
 You (the buyer) fill in your information in the "buyer" section.
-Both seller and buyer signatures may need to be notarized depending on the state.
-Ensure all information is filled in completely with no blank fields.
+Both signatures may need to be notarized depending on the state — Florida, for example, requires notarized titles for all vessel transfers.

 Step 2: Create a Bill of Sale